Stabax/Racedriver/README.md

 ### How to Build ###

-You need to grab dependencies if they are not installed on your machine, you can do so with the following command-lines:
+You need to grab and build dependencies if they are not installed on your machine (which is probably the case), you can do so with the following command-lines:

     git submodule init
 		git submodule update
+    make deps

+Then, running standard

+    make

-Then, running make should auto-generate the game based on your platform.
+should auto-generate the game based on your platform.
+Tested on C++17 compliant MinGW, GCC, and MSBuild.
 Enjoy!
 Racedriver binary will be built inside ./bin folder!